escherize/memory-whole/README.md

    2. [x] proper collisions between sources
    3. [x] copy over sql-lite functions
    4. [x] write tests
+   5. [ ] figure out why tests cant read source
 2. [x] generate data shapes
-   0. [ ] delineate function generations by ast hash
+   0. [ ] delineate function generations by ast hash in a smart way This is
    How many samples would be good?
 How accurate should the generation be?
    1. [ ] malli
    2. [ ] spec